Home » Blog » Entrepreneurship » Social Entrepreneurship: 5 Tips to Improve Your Web Presence

 However efficient social media might be, it is just not enough when trying to sustain and develop a multilayered social cause.
 In that case, the right decision is to move your network to your own website where you decide on your approach.

-Another issue concerning the social media is the life of the news.
+Another issue concerning social media is the life of the news.
 A newsbreak lives only a couple of hours on social media as the users are flooded by a plethora of viral content.
 As a consequence, users’ attention is easily lost after a few scrolls.
 As opposed to that, the content on your website is much steadier as you can always refer back to it when necessary.
-Such a framework creates the feeling of dealing with a significant problem which will not be gone unless we solve it together.
-Furthermore, having a website helps you create any tools you might need on the road of working on the cause such as fundraisers, platforms and service provisions.
+Such a framework creates the feeling of dealing with a significant problem that will not be gone unless we solve it together.
+Furthermore, having a website helps you create any tools you might need on the road to working on the cause such as fundraisers, platforms, and service provisions.

 Refunite.org Refunite.org Sign Up